These leeks are wrapped around a mixture of pork, pine nuts, fennel, and thyme and matched up with a fantastic pear and cider sauce!

 Savoury Pear Sauce.

 It is a match made in heaven, I roast sliced pears over pork chops.
 I roast whole pears with blue cheese and serve it with a pork loin steak.
-And here we make a pork and cider sauce with plenty of butter to nap over the stuffed leeks.
+And here we make a pork and cider sauce with plenty of butter to nap over the leeks.

 It is a simple sauce with a sweet and sour edge, which is meant as a counterpoint to the very savoury pork stuffing.